- What materials can you use for garden steps?

 Idea 3.
 Add plants to your garden steps

 Shrubs also improve the beauty of garden steps.
-If you have neutral-painted steps made of stone or concrete, you can make them look lively with flowers, plants, and other natural features adding a burst of colour to an otherwise “drab” set of stairs.
+If you have neutral-painted steps made of stone or concrete, you can make them look lively with flowers, plants, and other natural features adding a burst of color to an otherwise “drab” set of stairs.

 To best incorporate the growth of plants from the ground up, you can build garden steps with sleepers, which are rectangular spaces for promoting seed germination and plant growth.